Musicals101.com

 Lyricist

 With a gift for literate rhyme, Latouche contributed individual lyrics to such shows as Pins and Needles (1938) before collaborating with Vernon Duke on the full scores of Cabin in the Sky (1940) and Banjo Eyes (1941).
 After a decade filled with such disappointments as Duke Ellington's Beggar's Holiday (1946), Latouche scored a critical triumph with composer Jerome Moross -- The Golden Apple (1954).
 After the unsuccessful Carol Channing vehicle The Vamp (1955), he collaborated with composer Douglas Moore on the acclaimed opera The Ballad of Baby Doe (1956).
-Latouche worked with Leonard Bernstein on the brilliant cult favorite Candide (1956), but was felled by a heart attack at age 38 several months before its premiere.
+Latouche worked with Leonard Bernstein on the brilliant cult favorite Candide (1956), but at age 41 was felled by a heart attack at his Vermont home, several months before its premiere.

 Actress, singer